syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Getting-Started.md

 {% endhighlight %}

-The JSON data is set to the **"data"** property present inside the **"dataSource"** object. **"dataSource"** object allows us to set both datasource as well as the fields that needs to be displayed in the row, column, value and filter section of the PivotGrid control.
+The JSON data is set to the **"data"** property present inside the **"DataSource"** object. **"DataSource"** object allows us to set both datasource as well as the fields that needs to be displayed in the row, column, value and filter section of the PivotGrid control.

 {% highlight html %}